 As you can see from that last screenshot, the things you can do in a web file transfer session are similar to what you normally do when you FTP a file.

 For instance, you can upload files, download files, create directories, delete directories, delete files, navigate to a different directory, and rename a directory.
 In JSCAPE MFT Server, you can even tag documents, search for strings of text, preview documents on the document viewer. or email files.
 We can discuss all these on separate blog posts but at least you now know what needs to be done if you want to set up a web-based file transfer.

-If you haven't tried this out yet and want to do so now, simply download the FREE evaluation edition of JSCAPE MFT Server and follow the instructions on this article.
+If you haven't tried website file transfers out yet and want to do so now, simply download the FREE evaluation edition of JSCAPE Managed File Transfer Server and follow the instructions on this article.
 Enjoy!

 We'd love to engage with you on social media.
 Do connect with us ...